MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 ## Key scenarios

-This section describes key scenarios that are part of the current mobile broadband experience that you can choose to enable.
+You can enable the following key scenarios that are part of the current mobile broadband experience.
 Consider each of these scenarios in the context of your business models when you plan which Windows components your app must interact with.

 - [Plan purchase](#plan-purchase)